 Research goal: How do habitable (Earth-like) worlds form and evolve?

 My work is principally concerned with the conditions of formation and evolutionary path that have made Earth habitable.
 The approach I take informs and draws on the insights gained from the chemistries, mineralogy / petrology, and physical properties of asteroids, planets (including Earth) and moons, dynamical models of the physics of Solar System evolution and impact processes, and quests concerning exoplanets and exomoons.
-As such my fundamental work is interdisciplinary, as are the related thematic volumes and books that I contribute as an Editor and Author.
+As such my fundamental work is interdisciplinary and findings are of broad interest, as are the related thematic volumes and books that I contribute as an Editor and Author.
 Some of these book projects involve scholars from multiple sectors and across interests as diverse as planetary protection policies, astrophysics, observational astronomy, geological and environmental sciences while centred about planetary histories and the mastery / regulation of space exploration.

 Core research is complemented by a range of aligned and energising activities.

 Main research themes:

-The first theme, studying meteorites to understand planetary growth, is my foremost area of passionate dedication.
+The first theme, studying meteorites to understand planetary growth (including accretion, impacts, and volcano-magmatic processes), is my foremost area of passionate dedication.
 The latter two themes address magmatic processes and the deep interior properties of Earth because this information is important for comparison with data from meteorites and lunar materials.
 Such information provides insight into the origins and behaviours of refractory and volatile element inventories during giant impacts such as that which formed the Moon.
 These studies also reveal the chemical fingerprint of core formation and late-accretion to the Earth-Moon system.
-More broadly, the type of work I conduct and collaborate on is useful to tracing the mechanisms of continent formation, the rise of plate tectonic processes, and the regulation of (bio)geochemical cycles over Earth history, where their roles are of interest in determining the reasons for habitability and the rise of intelligent life on rocky worlds like our own.
+More broadly, the type of work I conduct and collaborate on is useful to those with interests in future space mining economies and sustainable off-Earth habitation, as well as tracing the mechanisms of continent formation, the rise of plate tectonic processes, and the regulation of (bio)geochemical cycles over Earth history.
+The roles of the latter are of interest in determining the reasons for habitability and the rise of intelligent life on rocky worlds like our own.

 - What are the causes and consequences of Large Igneous Province volcanomagmatism over habitable Earth’s history?